APHES 2016 Summer Course | Belgium, 4-15 July 2016

-The Complex Emergency Database (CE-DAT) is an international initiative to monitor and evaluate the health status of populations affected by complex emergencies.
+The Complex Emergency Database (CE-DAT) is an international initiative monitoring and evaluating the health status of populations affected by complex emergencies.

-CE-DAT is managed by the Centre for Research on the Epidemiology of Disasters (CRED) and was created in 2003 as part of SMART, an interagency initiative to encourage rational, evidence-driven humanitarian decision-making.
+CE-DAT is managed by the Centre for Research on the Epidemiology of Disasters (CRED) and was created in 2003 as an outcome of SMART, an interagency initiative to encourage rational, evidence-driven humanitarian decision-making.

-The database focuses on mortality and acute malnutrition - the most commonly used public health indicators of the severity of a humanitarian crisis.
+CE-DAT is a database of mortality and malnutrition rates - the most commonly used public health indicators of the severity of a humanitarian crisis.
 Field agencies use mortality and nutrition indicators to identify and measure the severity of needs in order to prioritize human and financial resources.
-These indicators have also proved useful in monitoring the extent to which the relief system meets the needs of vulnerable populations, and thus the overall impact and effectiveness of the relief system.
+These indicators have been essential in monitoring the overall impact and effectiveness of the relief system.

-Today, with over 3,300 epidemiological surveys from 51 countries, CE-DAT serves as a unique source of field data for monitoring the health status of conflict-affected populations and for the production of trend analyses, impact briefings and policy recommendations.
+Today, with over 2,000 surveys and 20,000 health indicators, CE-DAT serves as a unique source of field data for monitoring the health status of conflict-affected populations.
+It is also instrumental in the production of trend analyses, impact briefings and policy recommendations.

 The Centre for Research on the Epidemiology of Disasters (CRED) is based at the School of Public Health of the Université catholique de Louvain in Brussels, Belgium.
-For over 35 years, CRED has been active in the field of international disaster and conflict health research.
-It promotes research, training and technical expertise on humanitarian emergencies, with a special focus on public health and epidemiology.
-Since 1980, CRED has been a World Health Organization (WHO) Collaborating Centre.
+CRED has been active for over 40 years in the fields of international disaster and conflict health studies, with activities linking relief, rehabilitation and development.
+The Centre promotes research, training and technical expertise on humanitarian emergencies, particularly in public health and epidemiology.
+CRED has been a World Health Organization Collaborating Centre since 1980.